GreenHouseForMe/jruby_on_rails_sample_app/README.md

 There are two tested methods for launching the WAR:

 1.  'java -jar jruby_on_rails_sample_app.war' - this launches the WAR and binds to localhost:8080.
 2. Deploy to Tomcat using the standard manager or by placing this WAR in the your 'webapps' folder.
+Be sure to allow uploads >50MB.

 Renaming your App
 -----------------